aidenlab/BEAR/README.md

 ```
 Usage: align_serial.sh [-d TOP_DIR] [-t THREADS] -jkrh
-  [TOP_DIR] is the top level directory (default $(pwd))
+* [TOP_DIR] is the top level directory (default "/fastq")
   [TOP_DIR]/fastq must contain the fastq files
-  [THREADS] is number of threads for BWA alignment
+* [THREADS] is number of threads for BWA alignment
-  -j produce index file for aligned files
+* -j produce index file for aligned files
-  -k start pipeline after all alignments have finished
+* -r reduced set for alignment
-  -r reduced set for alignment
+* -k start pipeline after alignment
-  -h: print this help and exit
+* -h print this help and exit
 ```

 For debugging, you can have the pipeline create indices of the aligned bam